• Skip to primary navigation

 Make a parachute, can you save an egg?

-Watch a boiled egg drop into a jar with a bit of science magic.
+Watch a boiled egg drop into a bottle with a little science magic.

-Make a bottle rocket, remember you need lots of space for this one.
+Make a bottle rocket.
+Remember you need lots of space for this one as the rocket shoots up quickly and very high!

 Bottle rocket

-Watch water rise with this cool air pressure experiment.
+Watch water rise with a cool air pressure experiment.

 Pop the lid off a bottle with these coin poppers.